• a1j9o94 a year ago

 Python isn't my first programming language and I find a lot of it peculiar, but with some of the latest tooling around it (uv, ruff, etc.), I must confess it has grown on me. :)

-• shrisukhani 18 hours ago
+• shrisukhani a year ago

 this is neat - congrats!